US consumers less upbeat about economy: survey

 "Expectations regarding job prospects and business conditions weakened, but still suggest that the economy will continue expanding at a solid pace in the short-term," Franco said.

-With the US government shutdown, due to President Donald Trump's demand for funding to build a wall on the border with Mexico, financial markets will have a limited set of official data to read to gauge the state of the economy.
+The US government shutdown, which stems from Trump's demand for funding to build a southern border barrier, means financial markets have a limited set of official data to gauge the state of the economy -- likely making them more reactive to any bad news.